rathish2309/Kubernetes/README.md

 </p>

 <p>
-A dedicated repository for <strong>hands-on Kubernetes learning</strong>, experiments, and practical notes to strengthen QA/DevOps skills and prepare for real-world scenarios and certifications. 🌐
+This repository also serves as my <strong>hands-on practice for the CKAD (Certified Kubernetes Application Developer) Linux certification</strong>, covering real-world tasks and exercises.
 </p>

 <hr>